 Tours, information sessions and student visits are not available during the summer.

 The following information will help guide you through the CSCS enrollment process for 2018-19.

 Kindergarten – 8th Grade Open House:

 Tues, January 23, 2018 @ 6:30 pm

-At this event, we will offer some basic background on the school and the K-5 program specifically.
-The K-5 teachers will be there to answer questions and open the classroom for a visit.
-This is the best opportunity to meet our K-5 teachers and to hear about what happens in grades K-5 at The Cottonwood School of Civics and Science.
+At this event, we will offer some basic background on the school, with information specific to our classrooms & place-based learning.
+The K-8 teachers will be there to answer questions and their classrooms will be open for touring.
+This is the best opportunity to meet our teachers and to hear about what happens in grades K-8 at The Cottonwood School of Civics and Science.